GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-Executors of an estate can have extensive and time-consuming responsibilities to fulfill and, in most cases, are compensated for their efforts through executor’s fees.
-Sometimes, the will-writer specifies how the executor should be compensated in their will, however, some wills make no mention of how the executor should be compensated.
-When the will does not discuss executor’s fees, is the executor still entitled to compensation?
+Estate executors may have extensive and time-consuming responsibilities to fulfill, and, in most cases, they receive compensation for their efforts through executor’s fees.
+Sometimes, the person who writes the will specifies how to compensate the executor, but some wills make no mention of compensation for the executor.
+Is the executor still entitled to compensation when their estate plan doesn’t mention fees?

-Under the Trustee Act, an executor is entitled to a maximum of 5% of the gross aggregate value of the estate (the value of all the assets added together) unless otherwise specified in the will.
+According to the Trustee Act, the executor is entitled to a maximum of 5% of the gross aggregate value of the estate (the combined value of all assets) unless the will specifies otherwise.
 In most cases, 5% is a high figure for executor’s fees, and it is more common to pay fees worth 2-3% of the estate’s value.

-When deciding on the amount the executor’s fees should be, the courts will try to pick a number which they believe is fair to both the executor and the beneficiaries of the estate.
-The case of McColl Estate (Re) (1967) summarized the criteria that British Columbia courts use to make this decision, noting the following factors which are to be considered:
+When determining executor’s fees, the courts will consider the interests of both the executor and the beneficiaries.
+The case of McColl Estate (Re) (1967) summarized the criteria that British Columbia courts use to make this decision:

-The complexity of the estate plan plays a crucial role in determining how much an executor should be compensated.
+The complexity of the estate plan plays a crucial role when determining executor compensation.
 For example, if the estate includes multiple small properties around the world, it can be hugely time-consuming and exhausting for the executor to finish the administration.
 On the other hand, if the estate is primarily cash, it will likely be a reasonably simple task for the executor to administrate the estate.

 The case of Sangha (Re) (2018) raises the question of how large of an executor’s fee is fair in the situation where a will does not specify executor’s fees.
-The will had only one beneficiary, so the courts were tasked with determining a fair amount to be paid to compensate the executor to protect the interests of both parties.
+Since the will had only one beneficiary, the courts tasked themselves with determining a fair amount to compensate the executor to protect the interests of both parties.
 The executor was seeking 4% of the estate’s value ($91,644).
 The judge considered each of the 5 factors mentioned above to determine a reasonable fee.
 In summary, the judge noted the following:

-In the end, the judge ruled that an executor’s fee of $35,000 was a more reasonable fee to be payed for the executor’s service to the estate.
+In the end, the Judge decided that a more reasonable fee for the executor’s service was $35,000.

 If you’re a beneficiary of an estate and believe that an executor is being unreasonably compensated, contact an experienced estate lawyer today.
 We can help to ensure that the amount payed in executor’s fees is fair to all interested parties.